Cable Street Mural: Mural

 The mural is painted on approximately 3500 sqft of rendered wall outside 236 Cable Street, E1 0BL, next to Library Place, about 150 yd west of Shadwell railway station.
 It covers about 65 × 50 ft of one side of St George's Town Hall.
 The artists used 150 impgal of paint, at a cost of £18,000.

-The work is inspired by the social realism of Diego Rivera.
-Using a fisheye perspective, it shows the violent confrontation between police and protesters, with protest banners, punches being thrown, a barricade of furniture and overturned vehicle, police horse, and a police autogyro overhead.
+The work is inspired by the social realism of Diego Rivera, and the likely was influenced by the Depression-era murals of Philip Guston.
+Using a fisheye perspective, it shows the violent confrontation between police and protesters, with protest banners, punches being thrown, a barricade of furniture and overturned vehicle, police horse, Hitler (who was not actually present) being pantsed, and a police autogyro overhead.
 It uses the same artistic devices as Goya's The Third of May 1808 to evince sympathy for the protesters, showing them full face but a back view of the police.